ATL and BTL are some of the most known acronyms for these 2 realms of communication: Above The Line and Below The Line.

 First things first, so we have to know what are the assets we have and which is the «promo» we have to communicate in the store (inside and outside in the window or facade).
 In a normal retail company you could have a large variety of elements for supporting publicity such as shown hereunder (images speak for themselves):

 Different categories and sections, the same instruments and tools.
 Now, in fashion retail, for instance, we got this:

 As a part of the campaign, you can promote each SKU among your visitors and consumers, and guess what!
 This is P.O.P. too:

-In fact, basics are the same for each industry, but creativity most be the difference at the time you implement your visual merchandising ideas, being within the guidelines from marketing, brand, publicity (collection and campaign images) and consumer behavior.
+In fact, basics are the same for each industry, but creativity must be the difference at the time you implement your visual merchandising ideas, being within the guidelines from marketing, brand, publicity (collection and campaign images), and consumer behavior.

-Of course, you can sell the same product but aimed to different types of buyers.
-At that time (2005) there was a huge difference between selling the same jean for a college university guy than selling it to a newly professional or recent graduated in his first professional job.
+Of course, you can sell the same product but aim to different types of buyers.
+At that time (2005) there was a huge difference between selling the same jean for a college university guy than selling it to a new professional or recently graduated in his first professional job.